AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Definition and Measurement of AI Self-Preference Bias

 Let $S \in \{0, 1\}$ denote the source indicator, where $S = 1$ if the resume was generated by the evaluator LLM $f$, and $S = 0$ if it was written by a human or generated by an alternative LLM.
 Let $Y_f^{\prime} \in \{0, 1\}$ denote the binary decision made by evaluator $f$, where $Y_f^{\prime} = 1$ indicates that the resume is selected as stronger.
 We define the Statistical Parity Self-Preference Bias as the difference in \textit{selection rates} between resumes generated by the evaluator LLM and those from other sources:

-This formulation Eq.~(\ref{eq:AI_self_bias}) captures the difference in the evaluator LLM $f$'s likelihood of selecting a resume it generated versus one it did not, offering a direct quantification of AI self-preferencing behavior.
-However, a key limitation in interpreting this measure is that it may conflate self-preference with differences in content quality.
-An evaluator LLM may appear to prefer its own generated resumes simply because they are objectively better---especially if the evaluator is a more advanced model and users employ it specifically to enhance their resumes.
+This formulation Eq.~(\ref{eq:AI_self_bias}) captures the difference in the evaluator LLM $f$'s likelihood of selecting a resume it generated versus one it did not, providing a direct measure of unconditional AI self-preferencing.
+Interpreting this difference as bias, however, requires caution because it can reflect not only self-preference but also systematic differences in \emph{content quality}.
+In this context, content quality refers to the effectiveness with which a resume communicates the same underlying candidate information---such as clarity, coherence, fluency, and organization---rather than differences in the candidate's qualifications or background.
+As a result, a positive statistical-parity gap may arise even in the absence of intrinsic self-preference if the evaluator LLM tends to produce higher-quality renderings of the same candidate information (for instance, when users rely on a more capable model to polish resume wording and structure).

-To disentangle self-preferencing behavior from effects driven by differences in resume quality, we adapt the equal opportunity fairness criterion to define a conditional measure that controls for content quality.
-Let $Y \in \{0, 1\}$ represent the ground truth quality label, where $Y = 1$ indicates that the resume is of higher quality and would be selected by a human evaluator.
-We define the Equal Opportunity Self-Preference Bias for evaluator LLM \(f\) as:

-This formulation Eq.~(\ref{eq:AI_self_bias_quality_adjusted}) isolates the evaluator LLM $f$'s intrinsic bias by conditioning on resume quality.
-A positive value of this measure indicates that, even when controlling for quality, the evaluator LLM $f$ is more likely to select its own generated content, providing evidence of self-preferencing behavior that cannot be attributed to superior content quality alone.